 The gage should be located near to the current meter measuring section without affecting the flow conditions at this point.
 It should not be placed where the water is disturbed by turbulence or where there is danger of damage by drift.
 Bridge abutments or piers are generally unsuitable locations.
-Where ever the gage is situated, it must be readily conveniently accessible so that the observer may make readings as near as possible at eye level.
+Where ever the gage is situated, it must be readily conveniently accessible so that the gagekeeper may make readings as near as possible at eye level.
 Where necessary, the construction of a flight of steps to give convenient access is recommended.
 Gages may also be fixed to piles, either driven firmly into the river bed or banks or set in concrete in order to avoid sinking, tilting or washing away.
 In either case, the anchorage should extend below the ground surface to a level free of any disturbing effects.
 Where the range of water levels exceeds the capacity of a single vertical gage section, additional sections may be installed on the line of the cross section normal to the direction of flow.

-An inclined gage usually consists of heavy wood securely attached to a permanent foundation.
-The graduations of an inclined gage may be marked directly on the surface of the wood or may be carried on manufactured gage plates designed to be set for particular slopes.
+An inclined gage usually consists of heavy wood securely attached to a permanent foundation or is directly painted on the contour of a protection.
+The gradations of an inclined gage may be marked directly on the surface of the wood or may be carried on manufactured gage plates designed to be set for particular slopes.
 Except where use is made of manufactured gage plates, an inclined gage should be calibrated in situ by accurate levelling from the station benchmark.
+In case of direct markings on concrete slope protections, graduations shall be spaced in the slope to equal the specified vertical interval of 0.1 m as measured on the z-axis.
 Usually, various sizes of bronze numerals are used for the graduations.
 An inclined gage should be installed so that it follows the contour of the bank.
 The profile of the bank may be such that a gage of a single slope may be installed; frequently, however, it may be necessary to construct the gage in several sections, each with a different slope.
 It is often convenient to construct a flight of steps alongside the inclined gage to facilitate taking readings.
 The accuracy of readings of an inclined gage may be improved if a small portable stilling tube made of transparent material is used when reading it.